 Automated data review

-To learn more about Data Reviewer automated workflows for assessing data quality, see the following topics:
+To learn more about Data Reviewer automated workflows for assessing data quality, refer to the following topics:

 Semiautomated data review

 Not all errors in your data can be detected using automated methods.
 Semiautomated review assesses data quality using methods that typically involve guided workflows requiring human interaction and input.
 Visual review is the most common form of semiautomated review and is used to assess quality in ways that automated data review cannot.
 This includes identifying missing, misplaced, or miscoded features and other issues that automated checks may not detect.

 To learn more about using Data Reviewer to implement semiautomated workflows to assess data quality, refer to the following topics:

 Data Reviewer allows management of errors from detection through correction and verification.
 These capabilities improve data quality by identifying the source, location, and cause of errors.
 Costs are reduced and duplicated work is avoided by providing insight into how the error was detected, who corrected it, and whether the correction has been verified as acceptable.

 Errors detected during the data review process are tracked through a defined life cycle process.
 This process includes three phases: Review, Correction, and Verification.

 Each phase contains one or more status values that describe the actions taken as the error progresses from one phase to another.